Miya Folick

-Miya Folick (/ˈmiːjəˈfoʊlɪk/ MEE-yə FOH-lik; born June 10, 1989) is an American singer-songwriter based in Los Angeles, California.
+Miya Folick (/ˈmiːjəˈfoʊlɪk/ MEE-yə FOH-lik; born June 9, 1989) is an American singer-songwriter based in Los Angeles, California.

 Early life and education

 Folick was born in Santa Ana, California.
 She is half-Japanese and was raised as a Jōdo Shinshū Buddhist, learning to play the taiko drums in a church group.

 Folick went to Foothill High School in Santa Ana, California, where she was on the basketball team and graduated in 2007.
 She has said she didn't enjoy playing basketball.

 Folick attended New York University from 2007 to 2009 to study acting but transferred in 2009 and graduated from the University of Southern California in 2011 with a B.A. from the School of Theatre.
 During a gap semester, a high school friend taught her how to play guitar.
-She later started her band using Tinder, where she created a profile that said, "looking for a band."

 Career

 Folick released her debut EP, Strange Darling, in December 2015.
-The EP was followed with two singles, "Pet Body" (2) and "God Is a Woman" in 2016 prior to the release of her second EP Give It To Me, which was released in November 2017 by Terrible Records.
+The EP was followed by two singles, "Pet Body" (2) and "God Is a Woman" in 2016 prior to the release of her second EP Give It To Me, which was released in November 2017 by Terrible Records.

 In September 2018, Folick released the new song "Stop Talking" and supporting music video.
 She released her debut album, Premonitions on October 26, 2018 to critical acclaim.

 Folick joined the bands Pale Waves and Sunflower Bean on a United States and European tour in fall 2018.

 In the fall of 2019, Folick toured with Bishop Briggs through the United States.

 In 2022, Folick was featured in American Football's cover of Fade Into You.

+On February 28, 2025, Folick released the album Erotica Veronica.

 Personal life

 Folick dated musician K.Flay (Kristine Meredith Flaherty) from 2018-2021.
-Folick is currently in a relationship with session drummer and producer, Sam KS.